 You can also access the report table, broken up into the following sections: Countries, Continents, Websites, Search Engine, Keywords, Campaigns, Time of day.

-Note that for many reports (Search Engines, Keywords, Countries, etc.) you can access the Goal table by clicking on the flag icon at the bottom of the tables:
+Note that for many reports (Search Engines, Keywords, Countries, etc.) you can access the Goal table by clicking on the “Change visualisation” icon at the bottom of the tables, and then selecting Display a table with Goals metrics:

 Report Analysis: What are the Top Converting Segments?

-Matomo (Piwik) Goal reports will help you answer some of these questions (and more!).
+Matomo Goal reports will help you answer some of these questions (and more!).

 - You are buying advertisement on Google, Yahoo and Facebook.
 How can you measure the quality of the traffic sent by these ads, which campaigns and which keywords work best to convert visitors?
 Out of all of the websites bringing you traffic, which websites send you visitors that convert most?
 Can you develop stronger links with these websites, or find similar partners?